10 Ways to Become a Thought Leader As an Independent Professional (Guide)

 As you begin to develop thought leadership, keep the following tips in mind:

 - Be yourself.
-Denise advises, “Be the consultant that you are.
+Brosseau advises, “Be the consultant that you are.
 If you are larger than life, then be that on the stage.
 Don’t try to fit yourself into a box.”

 - Stay focused.
-Thought leaders are not jacks ofall trades.
+Thought leaders are not jacks-of-all-trades.
 Focus on an area of expertise and own it.
-Focus teaches people what you are good at.
+This teaches people what you are good at.

 - Forget the box.
 Don’t be afraid to think outside the box or create a new shape entirely.
-There is overwhelming demand for our attention today, so rise above the cacophony of sameness with your own big ideas.
+There is overwhelming demand for our attention today, so rise above the same-old, same-old with your own new ideas.

 - Predict the future.
-Thought leaders anticipate future trends and challenges.
+Thought leaders anticipate future trends and challenges based on their extensive knowledge and insights.

 - Create a trail of authority.
 Validate your authority with real world examples.
-Testimonials, case studies, and media mentions are all ways that you can provide social proof to your audience that you have credible expertise.
+Testimonials, case studies, and media mentions are all ways that you can provide social proof to your audience and establish credible expertise.

-While one of the benefits of thought leadership may be additional revenue, it is important to differentiate between sharing your expertise and being overly promotional.
-The latter can sabotage your credibility.
+While one of the benefits of thought leadership may be additional revenue, it’s important to differentiate between sharing your expertise and being overly promotional.
+The latter can cause your credibility to take a hit.

-Authentic thought leaders have a passion for the dialogue.
+Thought leaders who are authentic have a passion for dialogue.
 They have big ideas or points of differentiation.
 They seek to teach, inspire, lead, and engage others in the exploration of topics of interest.

 …thought leaders can’t be thought leaders if they aren’t heard.
 A single speech at a conference, unless it goes viral (and chances are it won’t), is much like placing a single advertisement on tv in one time slot and hoping that people catch it.